shadow/shadow/docs/2-Simulation-Execution-and-Analysis.md

 the actual message to be logged

 By default, Shadow only prints plug-in and core messages at or below the `message` log level.
 This behavior can be changed using the Shadow option `-l` or `--log-level`.
-**NOTE**: _in addition to Shadow's log level, Scallion experiments should also change Tor's log level in the *torrc files if lower level Tor messages are desired_

-## gathering statistics
+## Gathering statistics

-Shadow includes a heartbeat message that contains some useful system information for each virtual node in the experiment.
-This information is contained in messages containing the string `shadow-heartbeat` and includes:
+Shadow logs heartbeat messages that contain useful system information for each virtual node in the experiment, in messages containing the string `shadow-heartbeat`:

 + CPU _value_ %:
 the percentage of time spent executing code _inside_ the plug-in over the previous interval